rfox12/quasar-typescript-starter/README.md

 ---

+All definitions inside `quasar-shims` are types which need to be added into core typings.
-`quasar-shims` is helpful to get better typings for `QuasarPlugin`, but all files inside there are a pain in the ass to maintain, being manually derived from JSON files used.
+Some of those files are helpful but a pain in the ass to maintain, because manually derived from JSON files (see `icon-set.ts` and `lang.ts`).
+It would be easier if JSON files could be converted to be `.ts` files, in which case we could rely on TS inference and declaration merging to some extent to get automatic typings.

-Given that options they types are used rarely (only in unit-tests in my experience) you can safely avoid to add them and just leave the `any` in the current interface, if there is no way to derive them automatically.
+Some of types are rarely used (only when unit testing in my experience) and you can safely avoid to add them if keeping their types in sync is too troublesome, leaving `any` if there is no way to derive them automatically.

+This principle works the same with components of course: Quasar components use render functions instead of SFC, so switching to native TS support using `.ts` files is relatively easy and removes the tooling process to manually sync typings.

+It should be noted that, as of today, [it has been stated](https://twitter.com/Naisstep/status/1185232738602893316) by the core team that in Vue3 template-based components will be _faster_ than render-function-based components most of the times.

 ---